TobinWebDesign/Milestone-Project-Data-Centric-Development-Milestone-Project-/README.md

 #### Design

 ##### 1. Font
 The project has a main font <a href="https://fonts.google.com/specimen/Roboto">Roboto</a> which greatly complement each other throughout the site.
+Roboto is a user friendly font which give a proper reading in different screen sizes.
 “Sans-Serif” is used as the default backup font in cases where these fonts have difficulty loading.
-Maven Pro sports a unique curvature allowing it the ability to stand out and be distinguishable when in context.
-It is used throughout the site as the main font for headers, unique stand-out pieces of information and button text etc, drawing the user’s attention to these main focus points and calls to actions.

-The secondary font used is Roboto.
-With its natural widths per character, and increased effectiveness for reading rhythm, it was the perfect choice using this font for the lengthier text elements.
-Used on all major paragraphs, it offers a pleasing reading ability to the user and is easy on the eyes.
-This font is a staple used in many websites and applications today worldwide and is reminiscent of how an application should look, clean, professional and very readable amongst all major languages.

 ##### 2. Color Scheme
 This project went through multiple theme iterations whilst in Wireframe stage.
-Ultimately, I was always lead back to professional high contrast finish that would normally be seen in most day-to-day apps with a touch of pastel color to highlight to the user the breakaway elements.
+Ultimately, I was always lead back to professional high contrast finish that would normally be seen in most day-to-day apps.

 * ![#ffffff](https://placehold.it/15/ffffff/000000?text=+) `#ffffff` - Primary color
 * ![#03a9f4](https://placehold.it/15/03a9f4/000000?text=+) `#03a9f4` - Secondary color